tos-kamiya/dendro_text/README.md

 -f --field-separator=S    Separator of tree picture and file (default: tab).
 -a --ascii-char-tree      Draw tree picture with ascii characters, not box-drawing characters.
 --progress                Show progress bar with ETA.
+--pyplot-font-names       List font names can be used in plotting dendrogram.
+--pyplot-font=FONTNAME    Specify font name in plotting dendrogram.
 ```